prabinbessie/instagram-unfollower-checker/README.md

 Once the files are uploaded, the tool processes them and shows:

--  Clickable Instagram profile links
--  People you follow who don’t follow you back
+-  A list of accounts you follow who don’t follow you back
+-  Clickable profile links right in your browser
--  Downloadable PDF report
+-  Styled PDF report for easy sharing or archiving
-- Visual summary (CSV export coming soon)

 ![Sample Output Screenshot](static/img/sample_results.png)